 Most of today's portable power banks are integrated with some type of fast charging technology.
 The two most popular are Power Delivery (PD) and Qualcomm's Quick Charge.
 The two technologies are a little bit different.
 Power Delivery only works with a USB-C to USB-C connection and allows the power bank to better control more watts and deliver more power — basically, they’re able to fast charge larger devices (if those devices support it).
 Qualcomm's Quick Charge allows your smartphone to charge faster than you would with a traditional power bank (it outputs at 5A rather than 3A).

 Buy from a reputable brand.

 Finally, you should buy a power bank that's made by a brand you trust.
-If you go on Amazon or another online marketplace, you'll see a lot of cheap options made by company's that you've never heard of.
+If you go on Amazon or another online marketplace, you'll see a lot of cheap options made by companies that you've never heard of.
 Stay away.
 Buy one from a notable brand — such as Anker, Mophie, Aukey or RavPower — and it'll last longer and be more reliable.

 Mophie powerstation plus mini

-The best thing about the powerstation plus mini is its integrated charging cable with a Lightning and micro-USB connections.
-It means that you don't have to remember to bring charging cable, which is the biggest hassle and the thing that's most likely to get lost or broken.
+The best thing about the powerstation plus mini is its integrated charging cable with Lightning and micro-USB connections.
+It means that you don't have to remember to bring a charging cable, which is the biggest hassle and the thing that's most likely to get lost or broken.
 Throw in the fact that for some reason Amazon is selling it for under $10, and it's a no brainer buy.
 The only downside is that its 4,000mAh is barely enough to get any smartphone back to 100 percent.